 The decision to remove your implants is one you need to make for yourself.
 A consultation with a plastic surgeon beforehand will help you understand what the process involves and what will happen to your breasts afterwards.

-Dr. George Bitar and Dr. Robert Centeno at the Bitar Cosmetic Surgery Institute in the Washington, DC, area can provide guidance and help you make the right decision.
-Both surgeons have years of experience performing breast augmentation and removal.
+Dr. George Bitar at the Bitar Cosmetic Surgery Institute in the Washington, DC, area can provide guidance and help you make the right decision.
+He has years of experience performing breast augmentation and removal.
 To schedule an appointment, call their office at (703) 206-0506 today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.